 The District was organized in June 2008, as a quasi-municipal organization established under the State of Colorado Special District Act.
 The District was organized concurrently with Highlands Metropolitan District No. 1 ("District No. 1"), and is responsible for providing a portion of the funding for certain residential pubic capital improvements, facilities and operational requirements.
 District No. 1 was established to manage the construction and operations of public commercial and residential facilities and improvements in addition to providing part of the funding for capital improvements and for operations.
-On July 26, 2016 Broomfield approved an Amended and Restated Service Plan for the District, pursuant to this revised service plan the District will no longer be managed by District No. 1 and shall be responsible for implementing its own financing plan.
+On July 26, 2016 Broomfield approved an Amended and Restated Service Plan for the District, pursuant to this revised service plan the District is no longer managed by District No. 1 and is responsible for implementing its own financing plan.
 The District's primary revenues are property taxes and TIF revenue.
 The District is governed by an elected Board of Directors.

 As required by GAAP, these financial statements present the activities of the District, which is legally separate and financially independent of other state and local governments.
 The District follows the GASB pronouncements which provide guidance for determining which governmental activities, organizations and functions should be included within the financial reporting entity.
 GASB sets forth the financial accountability of a governmental organization's elected governing body as the basic criterion for including a possible component governmental organization in a primary government's legal entity.
-Financial accountability includes, but is not limited to, appointment of a voting majority of the organization's governing body, ability to impose its will on the organization, a potential for the organization to provide specific financial benefits or burdens and fiscal dependency.
+Financial accountability includes, but is not limited to, appointment of a voting majority of the organization to provide specific financial benefits or burdens and fiscal dependency.
 The pronouncements also require including a possible component unit if it would be misleading to exclude it.